 - Higher performance and high reliability

-- Can be operated in rugged environments
+- Can operate in rugged environments

 - Longer operational time